 A couple of years ago, I found in the after Christmas sale a high quality pure silk Christmas scarf for less than $20.
 I styled a LBD up with this scarf for various Christmas parties.
 Thus, check the sales after Christmas for marked down high end Christmas accessories or clothes if you are a real Christmas fan.

 If not, you can still dress with the spirit of the season.
 Go for a plaid dress (see Example plaid), a plaid skirt or blazer.
 A black-white hound tooth blazer with a black skirt and red sweater pick up Santa Claus’ colors (see examples Santa’s colors for inspiration).
 However, avoid to look like Mrs. Claus 😉 .
 A red skirt or pair of pants with a green sweater or vice versa also look very “christmasy” without looking messy (see examples two Christmas colors).
 What about red and white?
 Break the old-fashioned rule not to wear white after Labor Day.
-White after Labor Day is so modern, fashion-forward and perfect for a Christmas look without Christmas clothes.
+White after Labor Day is so modern, fashion-forward and perfect for a Christmas look without holiday clothes.

-Example Santa’s colors 2: black leather motorcycle vest, red pants and white sweater
+Example Santa’s colors 2: Black leather motorcycle vest, red pants and white sweater

-Example Santa’s colors 4: red skirt, white top, black vest
+Example Santa’s colors 4: Red skirt, white top, black vest